By Unknown author - Harvey Milligan, Public Domain, https://commons.wikimedia.org/w/index.php?curid=29117285

-Everyone on board the Manx ferryboat perished in a terrible storm when 24ft waves sent the sturdy vessel to the bottom as she approached Liverpool.
+Everyone on board the Manx ferry perished in a terrible storm when 24ft waves sent the sturdy ship to the bottom as it approached Liverpool.

 Ellan Vannin (Manx Gaelic for 'Isle of Man') left Ramsey on 3 December 1909 with 14 passengers, 21 crew and 60 tons of cargo including sheep, pigs and vegetables.
 The weather was reasonable when she set out but deteriorated as the voyage progressed.
 By the time she reached the Mersey Bar the wind was near hurricane strength with mountainous waves crashing into the ship.